evanhkim/runmun/README.md

 ## description
 RunMUN is a free model united nations conference management software.
-Allows for extensive customization including: color, images, countries, flags, etc.
+It allows for extensive customization including color, images, countries, flags, etc.
-Offers all neccessary committee features and speech time management.
-Has an additional mode optimized for crisis committees, which implements a system to track directives.
-Provides analytics based on speaking time.
+Offering all necessary committee features and speech time management, RunMUN also has an additional mode optimized for crisis committees implementing a system to track directives throughout debate.
+Finally, RunMUN rovides analytics based on speaking time.

-Site at www.runmun.app
+Find out more at www.runmun.app